xianhu/EasySaaS/README.md

 # EasySaaS

 This project will be attempted to make a great starting point for your next big business as easy and efficient as possible.
 This project will create an easy way to build a SaaS application using Python、Dash and feffery-xxx-components.
+This project also show you how to use Dash effectively and efficiently.

 ## Install For Development